The computer of the future…

 VAIO Recovery installs all kinds of programs.
 Even if these make your computer unbearably slow

 After removing Norton, things got a lot better.
-I could actually explore it for a bit and saw lots of other programs installed as well.
+I could actually explore it and saw lots of other programs installed as well.
 Most of these are trials, some of them are not.
-Microsoft Streets & Trips 2006 was probably the best non-trial program installed, but in 2020, it’s gotten almost completely useless.
+Microsoft Streets & Trips 2006 was probably the best non-trial program installed, but in 2020, it’s gotten useless.

 Installing the first updates and SP1

-A while after the unit was set up, the Windows Update icon popped up.
-Ah, it found out that it was 10 years behind in time!
+A while after the computer was set up, the Windows Update icon popped up.
+Ah, it found out that it was missing some updates!

-So I opened Windows Update and saw some 95 updates ready to install.
-I let the unit install these (taking an hour to complete) and checked again afterwards.
-Almost no updates?!?
+So I opened Windows Update and saw 95 updates ready to install.
+I let the computer install these (taking an hour to complete) and checked again afterwards.
+No updates available?!?
 That doesn’t seem right.
 We need at least a service pack (SP1) installed!

-Apparently, it did not find SP1 in the Windows Update panel.
-Also not after turning on Microsoft Update, which should find updates for more programs.
+Apparently, it did not find SP1 in Windows Update.
+Also not after turning on Microsoft Update, which should find updates for more products.
 This meant, that I had to manually install SP1.
 After having it downloaded from Microsoft, it took multiple hours to install.
 How long exactly, I dont know.
 But I left it instaling overnight and the next morning it was done.

 One night later, and SP1 is installed